-You can also push out lessons during the holidays.
+You can also push-out sessions during the holidays.

 ⚠️ Always inform me immediately if you are not coming or you forfeit any push-out. ⚠️

 Remember, resources have already been spent for that time whether you come or not.
 I operate with very low margins so giving them away for free is just not possible, even if the reason is completely understandable.
 I need to maintain the bottom line, for the sake of everyone.
 I would quickly go out of business if we did not.

 No, but it’s better than nothing.

 Online learning can never be as good as when in person.
 The entire model and method of private sessions is built on doing highly personalized things one-on-one.

 Often the learning in a session will be based on a technology or topic that has been released or discussed that very week.
 Live Share, Phaser3, Go modules, HeartBleed, all had sessions within one week of them coming out to introduce the impact they had while it was relevant.